usnistgov/eerc/README.md

 This project builds a single-page static calculator using React with Material-UI components.

-See `public/EERC%20User%20Guide.htm` for a description of the tool and the calculation it provides.
+See `public/EERC User Guide.htm` for a description of the tool and the calculation it provides.

 Below are the generic instructions created by `create-react-app` .